 - 1. Your area must be budgeted for summer workers. - 2.
 The student must be returning to IWU for the fall semester.
 Students who have graduated or will be incoming in the fall must go through Human Resources to work during the summer. - 3.
 Students must have the W4/I9 employment forms on file in the Financial Aid Office before they can start working. - 4.
-Students cannot work more than 40 hours per week (Sun-Sat) on campus.
-Since Summer Office Hours are 8am-4pm, most students will work 35 hours per week if working in an office. - 5.
+Full-time work is considered 37.5 hours per week.
+Students cannot work more than 40 hours per week (Sun-Sat) on campus during the summer, as overtime is not permitted. - 5.
+Student workers are required to take a 30 minute lunch break if working over 7 hours and it must be reflected on the timesheet (i.e. students are to clock out for breaks and clock back in upon returning). - 6.
 Students must have proper supervision of the hours worked so working from home or away from campus is prohibited.